spaish.details

 elements across page loads.

 Stores which details elements are open before page unload and reopens them on page load.
+The entire options object is optional.
+Can be called as:

 Parameters